ForgeGit/TwinValks/README.md

 ## Background

 On September 6, 2023, `cat_nip` (Discord User) conducted an [exploratory analysis](https://discord.com/channels/253212375790911489/954035835249000509/1148965319256309790) into the distribution of these abilities.
-His findings suggested that Shield of Darkness (SoD) was the most frequently observed initial ability cast across a random sample of logs.

-Further examination of the 500 encounters sampled indicated that the sequence in which these abilities happened was uniformly distributed.
-Instead, a distinct bias was observed towards certain abilities.
+His findings suggested that there is a distinct bias towards certain abilities, specifically Shield of Darkness (SoD), which was the most frequently observed initial ability cast.

 <img src="_img/Catnip.png" /> <br />